prit-hvi/osi-can-groupc/Activity1/readme.md

 .
 An affinity diagram used to organise and for brainstorming

 .
-A folder containing our site map samples for navigation which were shown to the client
+A folder containing our site map samples for navigation which were shown to the client also has insites in a md file.

 .
 A folder containing low fedelity prototypes created by the group memebers in other to get an idea of what the clients might prefer or want